Peanut Brittle Recipe

 What We Love About this Peanut Brittle

-• Simple, yet Scrumptious – It’s very simple to make and made of simple ingredients but has a wonderful buttery crunch that everyone loves!
+- Simple, yet Scrumptious – It’s very simple to make and made of simple ingredients but has a tasty buttery crunch everyone loves!

 How to Make Peanut Brittle

-Let me share how my family has made it for such a long time.
+This old-fashioned recipe is a treasure!
+Let me share how my family has made it for a long time.

 Ingredients and Tools